By Alexi Falson, 28 Apr, 2022

 From here, the range moves to the LS-U model, which is priced from $53,900 in space cab form, while a double cab adds $1,000 to the price.
 The range-topping X-Terrain double cab ute is priced from $62,900.
 Prices are likely to change as you pick a trim model, and make the choice of a single or double-cab configuration, as well as opt for either 4x2 or 4x4 drivetrains.

 How Much Can OnlineAuto Save You?

-Using OnlineAuto’s car buying service, you could save an average $6,761 by sourcing one of our car specialists to help you find the best value model for you.
+Using OnlineAuto’s car buying service in Australia, you could save an average $6,761 by sourcing one of our car specialists to help you find the best value model for you.

 What Features Does the Isuzu D-Max Have?

 The base model D-Max SX comes with a relatively small amount of features, which has no doubt factored into its attractive starting price.
 For your money, you’ll get a 7.0-inch touchscreen display with Apple CarPlay and Android Auto support and digital radio, 17-inch steel wheels, four-speaker audio system, single-zone air conditioning, halogen headlights, as well as a rear view camera, rain-sensing wipers and eight airbags.

 Moving to the LS-M variant adds bi-LED headlights, 17-inch alloys, a very capable 4x4 system, premium cloth upholstery, silver door handles, a USB port, rear centre armrest with cup holders, as well as an upgraded six-speaker audio system.